 - Calculus (all chapters)

 - The source files are found at github.com/APEXCalculus.
 The text is covered by the Creative Commons Attribution-Noncommercial 3.0 license, so you can feel free to modify the contents and redistribute.
 If you do so, please acknowledge our authors and do not seek to make money off of our work.
 To get the whole Calculus book, run the file Calculus.tex; Calc I is created with CalculusI.tex, etc. Running these .tex files is probably not for the faint of heart; they are designed to run under XeLaTeX using the Calibri font.
-If you have interest in working with the authors clean up the TeX code, please contact us.
+If you have an interest in working with the authors clean up the TeX code, please contact us.